 The following permissions are inherited below:

-- Permissions, which are placed explicitly on this path.
+- Permissions, which are located on this path.

-- List permissions (List groups and permitted groups provided with list permissions) for permission end points lying below that.
+- List permissions (List groups and permitted groups with list permissions) for permission.

 - All permissions, which are based on the target share at the time of migration.
-This ensures that administrators do not lose their permissions.
+This ensures that administrators do not loose their permissions.

 Here you verify the syntactic correctness and the existence of the groups and accounts used.
-These should be present.
+This should be present.
 Errors are displayed in the status column.
 Reasons for errors can be:

 - Missing or misspelled groups and accounts

-- Blank spaces in the list of objects in a field
+- Blank spaces in the field of objects in a field

 - Paths without permissions

-Objects, which you create later in the AD, will be unknown in migRaven.
-The AD must then be scanned again with “Rescan”, so migRaven can recognize the new objects.
-After that you must repeat the “Design & Work” for this project.
+Objects, which you create later in the AD, wants to be unknown in migRaven, The AD must then be scanned again with "Rescan", so migRaven can recognize the new objects.
+After that you must repeat the "Design & Work" for this project.

-The option “Paths are verified for their existence” must be de-selected if new paths are to be created, which usually is the case.
+The option "Paths are verified for their existence" must be selected, which usually is the case.